stitchdata/docs/_getting-started/understanding-stitch-usage.md

       - [{{ subsection.title }}](#{{ subsection.anchor }})
       {% endfor %}
     subsections:
-      - title: "Reduce your integrations' Replication Frequency"
+      - title: "Reduce Replication Frequencies"
         anchor: "reduce-replication-frequency"
         content: |
-          {{ site.data.tooltips.replication-frequency }} Generally, the more often an integration is scheduled to replicate, the higher the number of rows Stitch replicates for the inetgration.
+          Generally, the more often an integration is scheduled to replicate, the higher the number of rows Stitch replicates for the inetgration.

           If you're able to get by without the freshest data, consider changing your integrations' [Replication Frequency]({{ link.replication.rep-frequency | prepend: site.baseurl }}) to something less frequent.
 For example: Every hour or six hours.

           Keep in mind that the Replication Frequency setting applies to the **entire integration**, not individual tables.
-This is especially important if there are a lot of tables that use <a href="#" data-toggle="tooltip" data-original-title="{{ site.data.tooltips.full-table-rep }}">Full Table Replication</a> in the integration.
+This is especially important if there are a lot of tables that use [Full Table Replication]({{ link.replication.full-table | prepend: site.baseurl }}) in the integration.

-      - title: "Understand Stitch's Replication Methods"
+      - title: "Use an incremental Replication Method"
-        anchor: "check-table-replication-methods"
+        anchor: "use-incremental-replication"
         content: |
-          Stitch uses one of three [Replication Methods]({{ link.replication.rep-methods | prepend: site.baseurl }}) to replicate data from your data sources.
-To keep your row usage down, Stitch recommends familiarizing yourself with each of these methods before selecting tables for replication.
-This will ensure you set Stitch up to accurately and efficiently replicate your data.

-          - [**Key-based Incremental Replication**]({{ link.replication.key-based-incremental | prepend: site.baseurl }}) - {{ site.data.tooltips.key-based-incremental-rep }}
-          - [**Log-based Incremental Replication**]({{ link.replication.log-based-incremental | prepend: site.baseurl }}) - {{ site.data.tooltips.log-based-incremental-rep }}
-          - [**Full Table Replication**]({{ link.replication.full-table | prepend: site.baseurl }}) - {{ site.data.tooltips.full-table-rep }}

-          For integrations that allow you to configure Replication Methods for selected tables, Stitch recommends using an incremental method whenever possible.
-This can significantly reduce the amount of redundant data that's replicated by Stitch.
+          For integrations that support Replication Method configuration, we recommend using either [Key-based]({{ link.replication.key-based-incremental | prepend: site.baseurl }}) or [Log-based Incremental Replication]({{ link.replication.log-based-incremental | prepend: site.baseurl }}) whenever possible.

       - title: "Get to know your SaaS integrations"
         anchor: "get-to-know-saas-integrations"